gitTimps123/gitTimps123/README.md

-- 👋 Hi, I’m timps_coding world
+- 👋 Hi, I’m Satish kumar
-- 👀 I’m interested in latest tech
+- 👀 I’m interested in latest tech.
 - 🌱 I’m currently learninng data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...